 (participant on the Personal Coaching, 2019)

 We recognize that some of the psychometric tests may take some time to administer and can be costly.
-In some cases, just mentioning that you may use these, may “put off” a prospective client.
-Nevertheless, you may find that someone requires some form of coaching, when you least expect it – such as when you are speaking to someone in the hotel lounge, or in the terminal of an airport.
-So just having a pack of coaching cards in your possession may be useful.
+In some cases, just mentioning that you may use psychometric tests, may make a client feel uncomfortable.
+As a result a potential business opportunity may be lost.
+Nevertheless, you may find that someone requires some form of coaching, when you least expect it – such as when you are speaking to someone over lunch, at a conference, in the hotel lounge, or in the terminal of an airport.
 Professional people, especially coaches should always be prepared.
-Thus, we have introduced The Key to Coaching Cards.
+Thus, we have introduced The Key to Coaching Cards and these have been designed like a standard set of playing cards, so you take these with you.
 These have been carefully designed to assist a coach in the diagnosis of their client.
-Not only does this tool help build on one of our pillars – rapport, it also meets the learning styles of both the kinaesthetic and visual learners.
+These cards focus on learning and personality styles and builds on one of our pillars – rapport.
+It also meets the learning styles of both the kinaesthetic and visual learners.
 It must be stressed that this should be used in conjunction with other psychometric tools and it should not be seen as a replacement of these instruments.
 The diagram shows a sample of the first set of 52 cards that we have produced.
 The second set is currently in development and should be available at the turn of the year.